web-push-libs/web-push-php/README.md

 ## Installation
 `composer require minishlink/web-push`

-If you have a PHP version smaller than 5.5.9, you will not be able to send any payload.

 ## Usage
 WebPush can be used to send notifications to endpoints which server delivers web push notifications as described in the [Web Push protocol](https://tools.ietf.org/html/draft-thomson-webpush-protocol-00).